unepwcmc/project-setup/README.md

 gem install bundler
 bundle install

-rename example_config.yaml to config.yaml and fill in the tokens and password
+make a copy of example_config.yaml as config.yaml and fill in the tokens and password